edesz/credit-card-churn/references/01_problem_understanding.md

 1. 508 dollars of CLV (CLV) per customer
 2. 10% of overall CLV

-In the US, the average CLV per credit card customer across all financial services is ~$808 USD (~$1,100 CAD).
-Considering that US banks are bigger than in Canada and credit card limits are relatively higher in the US ([1](https://www.finlywealth.com/blog/credit-cards/what-credit-card-limit-should-i-have), [2](https://www.bankrate.com/credit-cards/news/what-is-the-average-credit-limit-for-americans), [3](https://www.chase.com/personal/credit-cards/education/basics/reducing-credit-limit)), this CLV is a reasonable estimate for CLV at McMaster Bank in Canada.
+In the US, the average CLV per credit card customer across all financial services is ~$808 USD.
+So, this is a reasonable estimate for CLV.

 When the cost to acquire a new customer is taken into account (CaC, assumed to be $200 per customer) this adds up to a loss of 708 dollars per customer, or 1,151,828 dollars overall, due to churn.